zefc92/CapTerra/_posts/construction.md

 image: "/images/cedar-box.jpg"
 ---

+CapTerra’s construction crews can turn your design ideas into reality.
+We build custom yardscapes to transform your outdoor environment into a staycation destination.
+Our construction services include: patios and walkways pergolas and decks fences and retaining walls irrigation systems vegetable gardens and raised beds

 ### Patios & Walkways
 <p><a href="{{ "/images/pine-box.jpg" | absolute_url }}" data-lightbox="hardwoods" data-title="Accurate pics coming soon"><z class="image left"><img src="{{ "/images/pine-box-thumb.jpg" | absolute_url }}" alt="" /></z></a>Hardwoods such as Maple, Oak or Walnut are the gold standard in furniture materials, and will handle decades of use and wear.</p>
 <p style="clear:both;"></p>